Quantum circuits of CNOT gates: Conclusion and perspectives

-Regarding to the optimization problem of $\cnot$ gates circuits, it seems to us that the diversity of situations and methods described in Section \ref{subgroups} tends to show that a polynomial optimization algorithm for the general case, if it ever exists, will be hard to find out.
-In our opinion, a more realistic and feasible approach should be a mix of heuristics for the general case (as the Gauss-Jordan algorithm or the UTD algorithm described in Section \ref{general}) combined with a rich atlas of various methods to optimize or to reduce circuits in special cases (as the atlas we started to built in Section \ref{subgroups}).
-Concerning heuristics in the general case, it is clear that the bound of $n^2$ gates resulting from the Gauss-Jordan algorithm (Proposition \ref{boundGauss}) has to be improved by the use of another algorithm, since it is still far from the (probably) optimal linear bound of $3(n-1)$ gates given by Conjecture \ref{conjmin}.
-Certainly, a constructive proof of this conjecture would be a big step towards a better understanding of the optimization problem.
+Regarding to the optimization problem of $\cnot$ circuits, it seems to us that the diversity of situations and methods described in Section \ref{subgroups} tends to show that a polynomial optimization algorithm for the general case, if it ever exists, will be hard to find out.
+In our opinion, a more realistic and feasible approach could be a mix of heuristics for the general case (as the Gauss-Jordan algorithm described in Section \ref{general} or the algorithm by Patel \textit{et.al.} described in \cite{2004PMH}) combined with a rich atlas of various methods to optimize or to reduce circuits in special cases (as the atlas we started to built in Section \ref{subgroups}).
 We will continue to investigate technics of reduction in future works.

-The study of the emergence of entanglement in $\cnot$ gates circuits done in Section \ref{entanglement} highlights the interest and utility of this tool especially in the case of 3 or 4 qubits systems.
+The study of the emergence of entanglement in $\cnot$ circuits done in Section \ref{entanglement} highlights the utility of these circuits as a practical tool to create entangled states, especially in the case of 3 or 4 qubits systems.
 When the number of qubits is greater than 4, it would be interesting to know whether it is possible to create generic entanglement as in the 4 qubits case (Theorem \ref{generic4}).
 Unfortunately, from 5 qubits the hyperdeterminant is too huge to be computed in a suitable form.
 However its nullity can be tested thanks to its interpretation in terms of solution of a system of equations \cite[p.~445]{1992GKL} : if $A=\displaystyle\sum_{0\leq i,j,k,l,n\leq 1}\alpha_{ijkln}x_{i}y_{j}z_{k}t_{l}s_{n}$ is the ground form associated to the five qubits state $|\phi\rangle=\displaystyle\sum_{0\leq i,j,k,l,n\leq 1}\alpha_{ijkln}|ijkln\rangle$, the condition $\Delta(|\phi\rangle)=0$ means that the system

 has a solution $\hat x_{0},\hat x_{1},\hat y_{0},\hat y_{1},\dots,\hat s_{0},\hat s_{1}$ in the variables $x_{0},x_{1},y_{0},y_{1},\dots,s_{0},s_{1}$ such that $(\hat x_{0},\hat x_{1}),(\hat y_{0},\hat y_{1}),\dots,(\hat s_{0},\hat s_{1})\neq (0,0)$.
 Such a solution is called non trivial.
 Hence a possible approach to show that a state $\ket{\psi}$ is generically entangled when $n>4$ is to prove that the corresponding system has no solution apart from the trivial solutions.